Learn Oneida

 Tákʌʔ ʌshehlo·lí̲

-Don't (you) tell him
+(You) Don't tell her!

 Tákʌʔ ʌhetshlo·lí̲

-Takʌ ...liwanu·túse̲ — don‘t ask someone
+Takʌ ʌ...liwanu·túse̲ — don‘t ask someone

 Tákʌʔ ʌskliʔwanu·túse̲